robin-raymond/zax.io/basics.md

 as_ // e.g. `as` is a keyword, but `as_` is not a keyword.

 MyType :: type {
-    m_no := 0   // NOT recommended as this Zax is a data oriented and
+    m_no := 0   // NOT recommended as this Zax is a data oriented and not an
-                // not an object or classification oriented
+                // object or classification oriented language

-    _no := 0    // NOT recommended
+    _no := 0    // NOT recommended (Zax has built in disambiguation)
-    no_ := 0    // NOT recommended
+    no_ := 0    // NOT recommended (Zax has built in disambiguation)

-    // This pointer for a type is reserved as a single underscore `_` and
+    // This pointer for the current type's instance is reserved as a single
-    // type variables can be distinguished from arguments by using
+    // underscore `_` and type variables can be distinguished from arguments by
-    // `_.variable` vs a locally declaration of `variable`
+    // using `_.value` vs a locally declaration of `value`.

     value : Integer